BLEACH366/MolPIF/README.md

 ## Evaluation
-The evaluation procedure is the same as that of [MolCRAFT](https://github.com/AlgoMole/MolCRAFT) and [CBGBench](https://github.com/EDAPINENUT/CBGBench/tree/7a34993a8033b0a344ce24cb7c8fb40e5cb73b65); please refer to them for details.
+The evaluation procedure is the same as [MolCRAFT](https://github.com/AlgoMole/MolCRAFT) and [CBGBench](https://github.com/EDAPINENUT/CBGBench/tree/7a34993a8033b0a344ce24cb7c8fb40e5cb73b65); please refer to them for details.
 Generated results `MolPIF_vina_docked.pt`, `MolPIF_metrics.json` and `MolPIF_geom.xlsx` can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1VBGnHyThNHpdaLgppOeKCKomwfL6oXde)

 ## License